Model 1133A Power Sentinel™

 Connections

-Removable screw-clamp terminal block, accepting 0.2 to 4 mm2 (AWG 24 to 10) solid or stranded conductors
+Removable screw-clamp terminal block, accepting 0.2 mm to 4 mm2 (#24 to #10 AWG) solid or stranded conductors

 Power Quality